-The WNR2000 router's green button light ceases blinking and remains on when one of these conditions occurs:
+The WNR1000v2 router's green light ceases blinking and remains on when one of these conditions occurs:

-- The router and the client establish a wireless connection. - The 2-minute window period expires for establishing a WPS connection.
-If the connection is not established, no WPS security settings will be specified in the WNR2000 router.
+- The router and the client establish a wireless connection - The 2-minute window period expires for establishing a WPS connection.
+If the connection is not established, no WPS security settings will be specified in the WNR1000v2 router.